 “My colleague tells me you are French, is this correct?”
 Giandomenico interrupts the impromptu staring contest.

 The man wedges his hands under his armpits and parts his legs a little wider in response.
-“We’re Corsican.”
-He defies, lifting his chin.
+“We’re Corsican,” he defies, lifting his chin.

 A faint smile sweeps across Giandomenico’s lips.
-Ok, so they are, indeed, French.
+Okay, so they are, indeed, French.
 To gather himself, the detective takes a fleeting glimpse at the locals being questioned on either side of him.
 His guess is they are local fishermen.
 The type that mainly fish on tourists during the high season.
 They look alike, the two Corsicans in front of him; flag-wavers, with the sort of calm composure that seeps hot blood.

 “How long have you been staying at this hotel?”
 Giandomenico nods to the stunning building in full sight of the usually picturesque coastal inlet.

 In unison, the couple press their lips downward, before shaking their hair-sprayed heads, not one hair steps out of line as they do.

 “Did you hear or see something out of the ordinary this morning?”

 They shrug, their faces wear the same expression as before, Don Corleone-esque.

 A few paces away, an Italian reporter shoves a fluffy microphone in front of an African-American man bursting out of an XXL ‘keep-fit’ polo shirt.